 “Those who fear death most are those who enjoy life least.” – Edward Abbey

 The amount of fear is the real question.
-To help shed some of these fears begin with looking for the triggers.
+To help shed some light on this fear begin with looking for the triggers.

 a.
 Hereditary, Biological, & Environmental Causes for Fear of Death.

 Because of the enormous breadth, it is recommended to have a medical examination to eliminate some physio-chemical causes.
 For example, levels of serotonin, dopamine, and other bio-chemicals associated with neurotransmitters.
 If a parent or grandparent had/has fears associated with death, there may be a genetic connection.
 Environmental chemicals may have an influence as well as radiation differences that change with elevation.